jtanderson2/aci-cli/README.md

 https://learnwithsalman.com/aci-moquery/

-Find where vlan encaps are used on the fabric (with regex matching which can be used with egrep and any APIC command):
+Find where vlan encaps are used on the fabric (with regex matching which can be used with egrep on any APIC command):
 ```
 ! match any vlan starting 21
 moquery -c fvIfConn | grep dn | egrep 'vlan-21'